 Friends and family.
 Hands down.
-When you’re bootstrapping a business and have zero funding from banks or investors and it’s just you and your idea you have to rely on the people around you.
+When you’re bootstrapping a business with zero funding from banks or investors, and it’s just you and your idea, you have to rely on the people around you.
 PATYL doesn’t exist without the support of those close to me who keep reminding me that what I’m doing matters and that it’s making an impact on other people’s lives.

-There have been a few instances when I’ve thought that this might be more work than it’s worth, but then people will tell me that they were wearing a PATYL shirt while out and about and that someone told THEM that one of our messages like “You Are Loved” or “Keep Your Thoughts Positive” or “Remember Your Brilliance” was exactly what they needed to see in that moment and for me, really, that’s what it’s all about.
+There have been a few instances when I’ve thought that this might be more work than it’s worth, but then people will tell me they were wearing a PATYL shirt while out and about and someone told THEM one of our messages like “You Are Loved” or “Keep Your Thoughts Positive” or “Remember Your Brilliance” was exactly what they needed to see in that moment.
+For me, that’s really what it’s all about.
 More than selling t-shirts, PATYL is about putting good into the world and making a difference in the way that people approach their lives.

 How important is goal setting in your everyday life and work?

 I would say that goal setting is very important.
 In both life and work, I like to see what I’m capable of, and I can’t do that if I don’t keep setting and re-setting goals.
 Goal setting keeps me focused and keeps me motivated.

 November is National Gratitude month, and Mindbosa is partnering with PATYL for a 30 Day Gratitude Challenge.
 Please enter your email, and you'll be notified of updates as the date approaches.

 Outside of work, what do you enjoy doing most?